salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-08-08-trouble-coredata-migration.md

 The manual merge option allows the application developer to receive both the prior data and the current data in a callback, giving the developer the opportunity to choose what data will ultimately end up in the data set.

+It is up to the application developer to determine what attributes and tags are set in the current data set.

 ##### Code Example